-We'll be car camping D.L.
-Bliss State Park, located on the western shore of Lake Tahoe, just north of Emerald Bay.
+We'll be car camping at either D.L.
+Bliss State Park (located on the western shore of Lake Tahoe, just north of Emerald Bay) or at Emerald Bay State Park on Eagle Point (right at the confluence of Emerald Bay with Lake Tahoe).
 We'll pull our cars directly into our campsite, meaning you'll only have to carry your belongings around thirty feet (from your car to your tent).
-D.L.
-Bliss features potable water spigots, and bathrooms with flush toilets and running water.
+Both campgrounds feature potable water spigots, and bathrooms with flush toilets and running water.

 We’ll eat tasty hot meals for breakfast and dinner, and this will also be your opportunity to get hands-on practice using a variety of camping stoves.
 The group will share in cooking and cleanup responsibilities, and you'll be on meal duty and dish duty at least once.

 For on-trail lunches lunch, we'll have picnic-style food that's easy to pack and carry (think PB&Js, apples, bars, nuts, dried fruit, and jerky for meat eaters) but if you’ve got any favorite trail treats, feel free to bring them.

 - Lightweight shoes/sandals for hanging out at our campsite that can be worn with socks (like Crocs/Tevas/Chacos rather than flip-flops)

 - Glasses/contacts with solution

 - (Trail Mavens alumnae only): previous Field Notes